sclumpus/Gym_Occupancy_Project/README.md

 - Classes are one hour in length, by the time members sign in, warmup, do the class, and cool down/talk with others after it's been about 1.5 hours

 ## Sections
-As of now, there are five different sections that make up this project:
+There are four different sections that make up this project:

 Weather Data Collection - Collecting the hourly weather data and exporting to a csv

 Occupancy Data Collection - Using the sign-in data to gather occupants per hour and exporting to a csv

 Weather vs Occupancy - Using the two above csv's, combine them and perform predictive analysis

-Weather Data Exploration - Analying the weather data and providing commentary

 Occupancy Data Exploration - Analyzing the occupancy data and providing commentary